rockdaboot/wget2/docs/wget2.md

   When using the dotted retrieval, you may set the style by specifying the type as dot:style.
 Different styles assign different meaning to one dot.
 With the "default" style each dot represents 1K, there are ten dots in a cluster and 50 dots in a line.
-The "binary" style has a more "computer"-like orientation---8K dots, 16-dots clusters and 48 dots per line (which makes for 384K lines).
-The "mega" style is suitable for downloading large files---each dot represents 64K retrieved, there are eight dots in a cluster, and 48 dots on each line (so each line contains 3M).
-If "mega" is not enough then you can use the "giga" style---each dot represents 1M retrieved, there are eight dots in a cluster, and 32 dots on each line (so each line contains 32M).
+The "binary" style has a more "computer"-like orientation: 8K dots, 16-dots clusters and 48 dots per line (which makes for 384K lines).
+The "mega" style is suitable for downloading large files, each dot represents 64K retrieved, there are eight dots in a cluster, and 48 dots on each line (so each line contains 3M).
+If "mega" is not enough then you can use the "giga" style.
+Each dot represents 1M retrieved, there are eight dots in a cluster, and 32 dots on each line (so each line contains 32M).

   With `--progress=bar`, there are currently two possible parameters, `force` and `noscroll`.